-CCOCHAHUASI ANIMAL SANCTUARY is a family run private organization, dedicated to rescuing and looking after animals which have suffered mistreatment of any kind from former owners, poachers or illegal hunters whom commercialize protected species.
-Since CAS was established in 2007 we have been sheltering wild species, many of which are endangered.
-One of the species at risk of extinction is the Andean Condor, it deserves special consideration, because its population has been seriously decimated, and efforts to encourage its reproduction in captivity and later releasing the young Condors.
+CCOCHAHUASI ANIMAL SANCTUARY is a family owned private organization, dedicated to rescuing and looking after animals, which have suffered mistreatment of any kind from former owners, poachers or illegal hunters, whom commercialize protected species.
+Ccochahuasi Animal Sanctuary was established in 2007 and have been sheltering wild species, many of which are endangered.
+One of the species at risk of extinction is the Andean Condor, it deserves special consideration, because its population has been seriously decimated, and efforts to encourage its reproduction in captivity and later releasing the young Condors have been a work in progress.
 The Sanctuary hosts the magnificent Condor birds, Pumas, llamas, Alpacas, and numerous other rare and endangered animal species of Peru.
 It is well worth the visit.

 Pisac is located at the entrance of the Sacred Valley.
 It is a quaint Inca Village that is famous for its being the largest pre-Columbian style handicraft and textile market in the region of Cusco and its archeological Ruins.
 At the colorful Inca market in Pisac you will be able to appreciate a mixture of colors and Inca Culture and Tradition.
 You will have plenty of opportunities to test your bartering skills, interact with the local craftsmen and purchase their hand-made souvenirs.
 You will discover Alpaca goods of all types, such as sweater, shawls, hats, gloves, spreads and much more, woven textile rugs, a huge silver jewelry market much of which is made right there, decorations, alpaca rugs, art work and trinkets of all types.
 Be sure to try out fresh made pizza and empanadas made en large old fashion Inca ovens.